v-rgrace/Viva/Viva/learning/workday-create-raas-report.md

 1. Within the next 24 hours, the LRS sync calls the report API and accordingly reflects the data in Viva Learning.
 This depends on whether the admin has enabled LRS on Admin portal.
 Refer to this document for configuration steps on the Admin portal.

 > [!NOTE]
-> Lessons are not supported in self-enrollment completion status.
+> Lessons aren't supported in self-enrollment completion status.

+> [!NOTE]
+> If the tenant refreshes, the report owner can automatically change to the system owner.
+This change in owner status also changes the API url for Viva Learning.
+For the connection to work, you can either reconfigure the Workday connector or transfer the report to the original owner.